claimed-framework/component-library/README.md

 {% endcomment %}
 -->

-# CLAIMED - The Component Library for AI, Machine Learning, ETL, and Data Science
+# Elyra Component Library - The Component Library for AI, Machine Learning, ETL, and Data Science

-This repository contains the CLAIMED library [https://arxiv.org/abs/2103.03281](https://arxiv.org/abs/2103.03281).
+This repository contains the Elyra Component library [https://arxiv.org/abs/2103.03281](https://arxiv.org/abs/2103.03281).

 IMPORTANT: This library is currently targeted for research purposes only and usage for production is discouraged at this point.
 This library contains usable exemplars of components implemented as Jupyter notebooks.
 Those are tailored for the JuypterLab/Elyra pipeline editor but of course can be used in other contexts as well.